mariomasero/TFM_MarioMasero/README.md

 - Some scripts use custom fixes (e.g., `hpaDownload_fixed`) due to outdated URLs in the HPAanalyze package.
 - All plots are saved in the `Images/` folder (create manually if missing).

-- `ResultadosProteomica.csv`: Raw expression matrix.
-Columns 5–14 correspond to A549 samples, columns 15–24 to H2009.
-Must include a `Gene ID` or `Protein Accession` column.